amaygit/Minecraft/README.md

                       git clone https://github.com/amaygit/Minecraft.git

-      :)Fourth to run this u can use any python code editor of u choice I recommend u to for visual studio code or pycharm
+      :)Fourth to run this u can use any python code editor of your choice I recommend u to go for visual studio code or pycharm

       :)Boom ur minecraft is ready to run.........:)